 Co-operative Education at The University of Guelph

-The University of Guelph has been delivering quality co-operative education programs for over 35 years.
+The University of Guelph has been delivering quality co-operative education programs for 40 years!

-Over this time, our program offerings have grown to over 30, ranging from the Arts, Commerce, Computing, Sciences and Engineering.
+Over this time, our program offerings have grown to over 50, ranging from the Arts, Commerce, Computing, Agriculture, Sciences and Engineering.

 For many employers, co-op provides short and long term recruitment solutions.
 Students can rotate into established co-op positions within an organization, or fill short-term contract needs.